 What Is a Mobile Landing Page?

-A landing page typically has only one call-to-action throughout it.
+A mobile landing page typically has only one call-to-action throughout it.
 In order to improve the chances of conversion on these pages, the navigation may be minimized, though that’s not always the case.

 What’s the Difference Between Mobile and Desktop Landing Pages?